uselagoon/database-image-task/README.md

 createDumpSanitisedDB.gql.
 The variables which can be passed in are also documented in this file (in the "displayName" field of each entry).

+The GraphQL examples are:

+* **createDumpSanitisedDB.gql**: Allows the person running the task to change all the (normal) variables
+* **createDumpSanitisedDB_noArgs.gql**: Variables must be set on the environment; the person running the task has no control
+* **createDumpSanitisedDB_setDBVariables.gql**: Allows the person running the task to additionally choose the database to which they connect

 ## Process

 The process goes through X basic stages: